 Why don’t people give you referrals when you ask?
 They have no trust, moreover, they don’t understand why.
 The story can help you break the ice and give people memorable ground why and how would they recommend you or your company to colleagues or friends.

-Tell stories because they stick, stir emotions, and drive decisions—that’s why they can be a companies’ most effective recruiting tool.
+Tell stories because they stick, stir emotions, and drive decisions — that’s why they can be a companies’ most effective recruiting tool.
 People only tend to remember about 5% of facts after 10 minutes, yet they remember 65% of stories narratives are 22x more memorable than facts that’s because stories make us feel things.

-Knowledge is what prepares a person for action, logic convinces him the action is good to take, but the emotion is what makes the action happen.
+Knowledge is what prepares a person for action, logic convinces him the action is good to take, but emotion is what makes the action happen.
 If you are emotional about your “cause” the target will feel that emotion.
 Facts Tell, but Stories Sell!

-Social Proof Helps Selling
+Social Proof Helps Selling to Candidates

 - I’ve had some excellent referrals from people working at _______ and _______ (companies)